 Mossad 101 is about a fictional training course for Mossad agents that deals with the human side of agents and their personal experiences.
 It reveals practices for locating, sorting, and recruiting agents and introduces the moral difficulty of this kind of work.
 The unorthodox course starts with 13 trainees from diverse backgrounds and origins, including immigrants from Iran and Brazil, one who has MS, and the wife of an assassinated Mossad agent.
 The series takes an irreverent look at the legendary establishment, at times bordering on parody.

 The series revolves around a secret Mossad compound called Hamidrasha, which is surrounded by surveillance cameras and is equipped with technological devices.
-The compound operates a training course in which 13 trainees are sent on complicated missions in order to test their suitability for the occupation, and their improvisation, seduction, and impersonation abilities.
+The compound operates a training course in which 13 trainees are sent on complicated missions in order to test their suitability for the work, and their improvisation, seduction, and impersonation abilities.

 Yonna, the commander of the course, criticizes the mediocrity of Mossad's agents and demands from the new trainees a higher level of execution.
 He decides to create a new training program to test his trainees via unusual and radical situations, in which, apart from excellence, Yonna demands creative, “out of the box” thinking.
 (Source)